Last updated : February 17, 2025

 On the other hand, if the test result is a positive dilute, the “dilute” aspect is of minimal interest and the documented drug testing policy for a positive result must be followed.

-Avoiding a negative dilute result
+Avoid a negative dilute result

-The best advice is to avoid excessive fluid and diuretics, and if possible, don’t urinate less than two hours before your drug test.
-Following that, don’t drink more than 24 oz of fluid.
+So avoid excessive fluid—don’t drink more than 24 oz—and diuretics, and if possible, don’t urinate less than two hours before your drug test.
+This will help ensure you don’t dilute your drug test.